numbas/editor/docs/jme-reference.rst

 Whitespace (space characters, tabs, newlines, etc.) can be used to separate literal values, for example ``a 2`` is not interpreted the same as ``a2``.
 For all other purposes, whitespace is ignored.

+Numbas supports several different :ref:`jme-notations`.
+Most of this page is about the :term:`standard <jme-notation-standard>` notation.
+The subsections below describe the syntax of the standard notation.

 .. _variable-names:

 Variable names